What is a face covering?

 Customers in hospitality venues must wear face coverings, except when seated at a table to eat or drink.
 Staff in hospitality and retail will now also be required to wear face coverings (from 24 September).

 When social distancing isn't possible

 If you can, you should also wear a face covering in other enclosed public spaces where social distancing isn’t possible and where you will come into contact with people you do not normally meet.

 In settings where face coverings are required in England, there are some circumstances, for health, age or equality reasons, where people are not expected to wear face coverings.
 Please be mindful and respectful of such circumstances, noting that some people are less able to wear face coverings, and that the reasons for this may not be visible to others.

-It is not compulsory for shop or supermarket staff or transport workers to wear face coverings (see section 6), although employers may consider their use where appropriate and where other mitigations are not in place.
 Employers should continue to follow COVID-19 Secure guidelines to reduce the proximity and duration of contact between employees.

 You do not need to wear a face covering if you have a legitimate reason not to.
 This includes (but is not limited to):

 young children under the age of 11 (Public Health England do not recommended face coverings for children under the age of 3 for health and safety reasons)